-36 Ratios
+35 Ratios

-Sr No Ratio Numerator Denominator As at 31-Mar-2022 As at 31-Mar-2021 Deviation Reason for Deviation if > 25% 1 Current Ratio Current Assets Current Liabilities 2.27 2.15 5.57% • 2 Debt - Equity Ratio Total Debt Shareholder's Equity 2.63 3,66 -28.04% Repayment of Debt has started during the current year 3 Debt Service Coverage Ratio Earnings available for debt service Debt Service (Interest+Principal repayments) 0.60 1.12 -46.24% Repayment of Debt has started during the current year 4 Return on Equity Net Profits after taxes - Preference Dividend (if any) Average Equity Shareholders' Fund -2.74% 4.79% -157.26% Due to decrease in Finance Income on financial asset carried at amortised cost in the current year as compare to previous year - 5 Inventory Turnover Ratio Cost of goods sold OR sales Average Inventory N.A N.A N.A The Company engaged in Construction activities.
-Hence, these Ratios are not relevant 6 Trade receivables Net Credit Sales Avg.
-Accounts N.A N.A N.A to the company.
-7 Trade payables turnover ratio Net Credit Purchases Average Trade Payables 0.74 2.43 -69.39% Decreases in Net Credit Purchases during the year as compare to previous year 8 1 Revenue from Operations Working Capital 0.38 0.87 -56.25% Decrease in revenue from operations during the year as compare to previous year 9 Net profit ratio Net Profit Total Income -5.31% 4.16% -227.86% Due to decrease in Finance Income on financial asset carried at amortised cost in the current year as compare to previous year 10 1 , , Earning before interest and taxes Tangible networth+Total debt+Deferred tax liabilities 5.95% 8.60% -30.77% Due to decrease in Finance Income on financial asset carried at amortised cost in the current year as compare to previous year 11 1 (MV(T1) - MV(T0) - Sum [C(t)]} {MV(T0) + Sum [W(t) C(t)]} N.A N.A N.A -
+Sr No Ratio Numerator Denominator As at 31-Mar-2023 As at 31-Mar-2022 Deviation Reason for Deviation if > 25% 1 Current Ratio Current Assets Current Liabilities 2.10 2.27 -7.76% 2 Debt - Equity Ratio Total Debt Shareholder's Equity 2.58 2.71 -5.03% - 3 Debt Service Coverage Ratio Earnings available for debt service Debt Service (Interest + Principal repayments) 0.60 0.60 -0.72% - 4 Return on Equity Net Profits after taxes - Preference Dividend (if any) Average Equity Shareholders' Fund -1.63% -2.74% -40.52% Due to decrease in losses 5 Inventory Turnover Ratio Cost of goods sold OR sales Average Inventory N.A N.A N.A The Company engaged in Construction activities.
+Hence, these Ratios are not relevant to the company.
+6 Trade receivables turnover ratio Net Credit Sales Avg.
+Accounts Receivable N.A N.A N.A / 1 Trade payables turnover ratio Net Credit Purchases Average Trade Payables 1.08 0.74 44.36% Increase in Net Credit Purchases during the year as compare to previous year 8 1 Revenue from Operations Working Capital 0.52 0.38 36.67% Revenue from operation has been increased during the year 9 Net profit ratio Net Profit Total Income -3.48% -5.31% -34.46% Due to decrease in losses 10 1 · .
+Earning before interest and taxes Tangible networth+ Total debt+ Deferred tax liabilities 6.28% 5.95% 5.52% - 11 1 (MV(T1) - MV(T0) - Sum [C(t)]) {MV(T0) + Sum [W(t) C(t)]} N.A N.A N.A -

-37 Other Regulatory Requirements:
+36 Other Regulatory Requirements:

-- (a) The company does not hold any benami property as defined under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder.
-No proceeding has been initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the - (b) The company has not received disbursement of loan from financial institution and has availed term loan hence is not required to file quarterly statements to financial - (c) The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (Such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (d) The Company has not traded or invested in crypto currency or virtual currency during the financial year. - (e) The company does not have any charges or satisfaction, which is yet to be registered with ROC beyond the statutory period. - (f) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (g) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (h) The Company has no transaction and or outstanding balance as at 31st March, 2022 with the Companies struck off under Companies Act, 2013.
+- (a) The Company does not hold any benami property as defined under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder.
+No proceeding has been initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the - (b) The Company has not received disbursement of loan from financial institution and has availed term loan hence is not required to file quarterly statements to financial institution. - (c) The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 ( Such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (d) The Company has not traded or invested in crypto currency or virtual currency during the financial year. - (e) The Company does not have any charges or satisfaction, which is yet to be registered with ROC beyond the statutory period. - (f) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (g) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.